 How to prepare driftwood for aquarium use?

-Prior to adding the driftwood in your fish tank, it helps to consider drawing an outline of your fish tank and the place where you prefer to situate the driftwood.
+Prior to adding the driftwood to your fish tank, it helps to consider drawing an outline of your fish tank and the place where you prefer to situate the driftwood.
 Carefully think over how your fish tank will appear with the driftwood placed vertically as contrary to the traditional placement.

-Then, you may have a look on distinct designs on paper in order for you to form a distinctive aquatic landscape.
+Then, you may have a look at distinct designs on paper in order for you to form a distinctive aquatic landscape.
 Composing a rough draft enables you to explore and conceptualize your aquascape without distracting your marine friends in the process.